ItinerisLtd/wp-cli-post-meta-import/README.md

 wp post meta import <file> [--[no-]dry-run] [--yes]
 ~~~

-Processes a JSON array of objects with requried `"url"` property.
+Imports post meta for URLs from CSV or JSON files.
 URLs will be passed to [url_to_postid()](https://developer.wordpress.org/reference/functions/url_to_postid/) to find a post ID.

-Each object property will be treated as a meta field to update.
+If providing a CSV file, the first row will be used as a header row for meta keys.
-Meta updates must be provides in a `"key": "value"` pair.
+If providing a JSON file, each object key:value pair will be used for meta_key:meta_value.

-Values will be whitespace trimmed and skipped if empty.
+Keys and values will be whitespace trimmed and skipped if empty.

 Does not support terms.

 **OPTIONS**

 	<file>
-		The input JSON file to parse.
+		The input file to parse.
 Path must be relative to ABSPATH.

 	[--[no-]dry-run]
 		Whether to just report on changes or also save changes to database.